ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 Trial licences can not be extended or re-issued.
 They are limited to 30 days runtime and a maximum of 20 mailboxes.

 ### Order process for non-trial versions
+Just fill in and submit the <a href="https://forms.office.com/r/sgKrkkd0Eb" target="_blank">offer request form</a> to request an individualized offer for Set-OutlookSignatures Benefactor Circle.

-Just send a request for quotation via e-mail to [Set-OutlookSignatures@explicitconsulting.at](mailto:Set-OutlookSignatures@explicitconsulting.at), containing the following information:
+The form collects the following information:
 - Company name and full address
 - The VAT number of your company
 - Contact e-mail addresses